Parag2385/PicEditor/README.md

 # PicEditor (WhatsApp Style Image Editor)
-PicEditor is a Whatsapp image Editor replica. with this, you can integrate an image editor just like WhatsApp.
+PicEditor is a WhatsApp image Editor replica. with this, you can integrate an image editor just like WhatsApp.

 ## Usage: